singingwolfboy/flask-dance-github/README.rst

 =======================================

 This repository provides an example of how to use `Flask-Dance`_ to connect to `GitHub`_ as an OAuth client.
-You can run it locally, or deploy it to Heroku for free to see how it runs in a production-style environment.
+The example code is in ``github.py`` -- all the other files in this repository are secondary.
+You can run this example code locally, or deploy it to Heroku for free to see how it runs in a production-style environment.

 Heroku Installation
 ```````````````````